Advestis/transparentpath/README.md

   1. Remember that directories are not a thing on GCS.

-  2. The is_dir() method exists but, on GCS, only makes sense if tested on a part of an existing path, i.e not on a leaf.

-  3. You do not need the parent directories of a file to create the file : they will be created if they do not exist (that is not true localy however).
+  2. You do not need the parent directories of a file on GCS to create the file : they will be created if they do not exist (that is not true localy however).

-  4. If you delete a file that was alone in its parent directories, those directories disapear.
+  3. If you delete a file that was alone in its parent directories, those directories disapear.

-  5. If a file exists at the same path than a directory, then the class is not able to know which one is the file and which one is the directory, and will raise a TPMultipleExistenceError upon object creation.
-Will also check for multiplicity at almost every method in case an exterior source created a duplicate of the file/directory.
+  4. If a file exists at the same path than a directory, then TransparentPath is not able to know which one is the file and which one is the directory, and will raise a TPMultipleExistenceError upon object creation.
+This check for multiplicity is done at almost every method in case an exterior source created a duplicate of the file/directory.
 This case can't happen locally.
 However, it can happen on remote if the cache is not updated frequently.
-Donig this check can significantly increase computation time (if using glob on a directory containing a lot of files for example).
+Doing this check can significantly increase computation time (if using glob on a directory containing a lot of files for example).
 You can deactivate it either globally (TransparentPath._do_check = False and TransparentPath._do_update_cache = False), for a specific path (pass nockeck=True at path creation), or for glob and ls by passing fast=True as additional argument.